LoopKit/loopdocs/docs/index.md

 ### Search Then Post

 !!! danger ""
-    It's really easy to panic if Loop is not working for you, but take the time to do a quick search in your favorite social group before posting a question.
+    It's really easy to panic if Loop is not working for you, but take the time to do a quick search in your favorite social media group before posting a question.
 You might get an answer immediately.

     Please post your question in only one group on Facebook or under one stream on zulipchat - many mentors monitor more than one place.
 If you don't hear an answer in 24 hours, then try a different place